 It’s important for Pueblo homeowners to protect their homes from burglaries, break-ins, and vandalism.
 And if you experience a burglary in your home, a reliable homeowners insurance policy can help you get back on your feet quickly.
 Home insurance helps you pay for damage to your home, as well as repairing or replacing stolen or damaged possessions.
 Consider installing a home security system, too.
 Not only are burglar alarms the best deterrents for thieves, but having one may also earn you a discount on your Pueblo homeowners policy.

 Catastrophic Events in Colorado

 Pueblo residents enjoy a semi-arid desert climate, with moderate temperatures and minimal precipitation, even in winter when much of Colorado receives a great deal of snow.
 But that doesn’t mean disasters can’t happen, and when disaster strikes you need homeowners insurance to help you get back on your feet.

-- Most common reasons for disasters in the state: Fires and Floods
+- Most common reason for disasters in the state: Fires

 - Average amount of property damage per year in Colorado: $1,745,328,000